-The same is true for Facebook which may notice that you visit sites that display Facebook widgets but cannot link that to an account on the site.
+The same is true for Facebook which may notice that you visit sites that display Facebook widgets or pages on Facebook, but cannot link that to an account on the site.

-If you decide to sign in to an account afterwards, all previous activities linked to the "anonymous you" are now linked to the user account.
+If you decide to sign in to an account afterwards, all previous activity linked to the "anonymous you" is now linked to the user account.
 This is the case because the same root domain cookie is being used by Google and Facebook to track anonymous and logged in users.

-So, these companies know all sites that you have visited in the past if their contents were used on those sites.
+So, these companies know all sites that you have visited in the past if connections to Google or Facebook owned servers were made on those sites.
 The same is true if you sign out of an account and visit sites afterwards that use these contents as well.